 Sample SOP for MS in CS

-Apart from the projects undertaken in college, it was my desire to gain exposure to the software industry and this prompted me to take up various trainings and internships.
+Apart from the projects undertaken in college, it was my desire to gain exposure to the software industry, and this prompted me to take up various training and internships.
 In the summer of 2013 and 2014, I spent a week in Germany where I was trained in Basics of Robot Programming, and Offline Robot Programming (using Roboplan V5.00), at Carl Cloos Schweisstechnik.
-I also completed a project titled "Study on Non Stock Transaction Monitoring" at L&T Komatsu, Bangalore in May-June 2014.
+I also completed a project titled "Study on Non-Stock Transaction Monitoring" at L&T Komatsu, Bangalore in May-June 2014.

 For my final University dissertation, I worked with a team of three other classmates to develop a "Multiparty Voice Chat on Windows Platform".
 The project was undertaken in L&T Infotech, Bangalore and involved building a low-cost application to enable voice/text chat and file transfer, using .NET technology.
 The application was intended for in-house communication between peer systems in the organization, thereby removing the need for a dedicated server.
 This assignment greatly strengthened my conceptual knowledge, and through its practical implementation, it also allowed me to further my expertise through integrating .NET technology and Network programming.
 In addition to enhancing my .NET skills, I also gained knowledge about multiple architectures in networking and how socket programming works.
 Till then my coding had been largely restricted to basic C++, and while it was a challenge to learn and implement socket programming in the .NET framework within a short span of 4-5 months, it was one I readily accepted and am richer for it.